Reactive-Extensions/RxJS-WinJS/readme.md

 ### Download the Source

-To download the source of the jQuery Bindings for the Reactive Extensions for JavaScript, type in the following:
+To download the source of the WinJS Bindings for the Reactive Extensions for JavaScript, type in the following:

     git clone https://github.com/Reactive-Extensions/rxjs-winjs.git
     cd ./rxjs-winjs